-BioMedEng25 will have two invited plenary speakers who will bookend the scientific programme and additional invited keynote speakers dotted throughout the programme.
+BioMedEng25 had two invited plenary speakers who bookended the scientific programme and an additional four invited keynote speakers dotted throughout the programme.
+We have an unashamedly Scottish bias (although not entirely), showcasing some of the highlights of biomedical engineering research Scotland has to offer!

 Plenary Speakers